sickozell/SickoCV/README.md

 #### - Detailed instructions:
 'blender8' provides 8 mono crossfade mixers and differs from 'blender' module in the following things.
 Only the IN2 input signal can be phase inverted.
-If a CV input is connected for modulation the MIX knob becomes the modulation attenuverter.
+If a CV input is connected for modulation, CV sets the mix percentage and the MIX knob becomes the CVn attenuverter.

 ## bToggler / bToggler Compact
 ### Buffered stereo signal toggle switch router, with VCA and ASR envelope generator, in regular and compact form factor